CSCoursework/cs-toptrumps/.github/README.md

 ## The entry point

-With all the rest of the code completed, all we now need is a place for the program to start at.
+With all the rest of the code completed, all we now need is an entry point.
 This is the job of the `main` function, in the `main` package.

 ```go
 package main